cognusion/prochydra/head/Readme.md

     Values sync.Map
     // Timeout is a duration after which the process running is stopped, subject to  Autorestart Timeout time.Duration
+    // StdInNoNL is a boolean to describe if a NewLine should *not* be appended to lines written to StdIn.
+    // This is advisory-only, and respected by hydra but not necessarily others.
+    StdInNoNL bool
+    // StdInShellEscapeInput is a boolean to describe if strings send to StdIn should be shell-escaped.
+    // This is advisory-only, and respected by hydra but not necessarily others.
+    StdInShellEscapeInput bool
     // contains filtered or unexported fields
 }